-The first of these languages must be one of the following languages: Albanian, Arabic, Armenian, Bulgarian, Chinese, Croatian, Czech, English, Estonian, Finnish, French, Georgian, German, Hebrew, Hindi, Hungarian, Italian, Latin, Latvian, Lithuanian, Modern Greek, Old Church Slavonic, Old Greek, Ottoman Turkish, Persian, Polish, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Syriac, Turkish, Ukrainian, Yiddish.
+The first of these languages must be one of the following: Albanian, Arabic, Armenian, Bulgarian, Chinese, Croatian, Czech, English, Estonian, Finnish, French, Georgian, German, Hebrew, Hindi, Hungarian, Italian, Latin, Latvian, Lithuanian, Modern Greek, Old Church Slavonic, Old Greek, Ottoman Turkish, Persian, Polish, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Syriac, Turkish, Ukrainian, Yiddish.
 Evidence of sufficient command of this language can be shown in one of the following ways:

-- 1. English is recognized without further evidence in the case of all non-native speakers of English accepted in a CEU doctoral program. - 2.
-Hungarian state administered language certificate (or the equivalent), type 'B2, intermediate' ('középfokú') level or higher. - 3.
-Completion of secondary education in a foreign language. - 4.
-Degree in a foreign language in an accredited institution of higher education.
+1. English is recognized without further evidence in the case of all non-native speakers of English accepted in a CEU doctoral program.

+2. Hungarian state administered language certificate (or the equivalent), type 'B2, intermediate' ("középfokú") level or higher.

+3. Completion of secondary education in a foreign language.

+4. Degree in an accredited higher education institution in a foreign language.